Abu Musab al-Zarqawi: Post-U.S. invasion of Iraq

-During or shortly before the invasion of Iraq in March 2003, Zarqawi returned to Iraq, where he met with Bin Laden's military chief, Saif al-Adel (Muhammad Ibrahim Makawi), who asked him to coordinate the entry of al-Qaeda operatives into Iraq through Syria.
-Zarqawi readily agreed and by the fall of 2003 a steady flow of Arab Islamists were infiltrating Iraq via Syria.
-Although many of these foreign fighters were not members of Tawhid, they became more or less dependent on Zarqawi's local contacts once they entered the unfamiliar country.
-Moreover, given Tawhid's superior intelligence gathering capability, it made little sense for non-Tawhid operatives to plan and carry out attacks without coordinating with Zarqawi's lieutenants.
-Consequentially, Zarqawi came to be recognized as the regional "emir" of Islamist terrorists in Iraq without having sworn fealty to bin Laden.
+During or shortly before the invasion of Iraq in March 2003, al-Zarqawi returned to Iraq, where he met with bin Laden's military chief, Saif al-Adel, who asked him to coordinate the entry of al-Qaeda operatives into Iraq through Syria.
+Al-Zarqawi readily agreed and by the fall of 2003 a steady flow of Arab Islamists were infiltrating Iraq via Syria.
+Although many of these foreign fighters were not members of JTJ, they became more or less dependent on al-Zarqawi's local contacts once they entered the unfamiliar country.
+Moreover, given JTJ's superior intelligence gathering capability, it made little sense for non-JTJ operatives to plan and carry out attacks without coordinating with al-Zarqawi's lieutenants.
+Consequentially, al-Zarqawi came to be recognized as the regional "emir" of Islamist terrorists in Iraq without having sworn fealty to bin Laden.

-U.S. intelligence intercepted a January 2004 letter from Zarqawi to al Qaeda and American officials made it public in February 2004.
-In the letter to bin Laden, Zarqawi wrote:
+U.S. intelligence intercepted a January 2004 letter from al-Zarqawi to al Qaeda and American officials made it public in February 2004.
+In the letter to bin Laden, al-Zarqawi wrote:

 You, gracious brothers, are the leaders, guides, and symbolic figures of jihad and battle.
 We do not see ourselves as fit to challenge you, and we have never striven to achieve glory for ourselves.
 All that we hope is that we will be the spearhead, the enabling vanguard, and the bridge on which the Islamic nation crosses over to the victory that is promised and the tomorrow to which we aspire.
 This is our vision, and we have explained it.
 This is our path, and we have made it clear.
-If you agree with us on it, if you adopt it as a program and road, and if you are convinced of the idea of fighting the sects of apostasy, we will be your readied soldiers, working under your banner, complying with your orders, and indeed swearing fealty to you publicly and in the news media, vexing the infidels and gladdening those who preach the oneness of Allah.
-On that day, the believers will rejoice in Allah's victory.
+If you agree with us on it, if you adopt it as a program and road, and if you are convinced of the idea of fighting the sects of apostasy, we will be your readied soldiers, working under your banner, complying with your orders, and indeed swearing fealty to you publicly and in the news media, vexing the infidels and gladdening those who preach the oneness of God.
+On that day, the believers will rejoice in God's victory.
 If things appear otherwise to you, we are brothers, and the disagreement will not spoil our friendship.
 This is a cause in which we are cooperating for the good and supporting jihad.
-Awaiting your response, may Allah preserve you as keys to good and reserves for Islam and its people.
+Awaiting your response, may God preserve you as keys to good and reserves for Islam and its people.